 The compliance function has in place a risk-based monitoring program, considering all areas of the services and activities offered by the Company so that all additional risks are identified.
-Due to the fact the company has not implemented the EBA Guidelines regarding ICT requirements by December 2023, the company is exposed to cyber security risks.
+The monitoring program establishes priorities determined by the compliance risk assessment ensuring that compliance risk is comprehensively monitored.